Peplink Settings to Get Started

 In the LAN Port Setting you can assign one of your device's Ethernet WAN ports to become a LAN port.
 This can be handy to connect devices that may not connect via WiFi, like a security camera or printer etc.

-Network --> LAN Port Settings - WAN
+- Network Tab --> LAN Port Settings - WAN

 Creating a Speedfusion Network